Pension contributions procedural policy

 Charging interest on late contribution payments Back to top

-Under regulation 71 of the LGPS 2013 regulations the administering fund has the right to charge interest at a rate of 1% above base rate on late contribution payments.
+Under regulation 71 of the LGPS 2013 regulations the Fund has the right to charge interest, calculated at one per cent above base rate, on late contribution payments.

-An employer will be allowed 1 late payment per annum before charging interest, in the event that an employer does make a second late payment and we decide to make an interest charge the first late payment will also be subject to a charge.
+An employer will be allowed one late payment per annum before being charged interest.
+In the event that an employer makes a second late payment and the Fund decides to make an interest charge, the first late payment will also be subject to a charge.

 Any payments received in respect of an interest charge will be accounted for separately to the normal pension contributions.